MrSonOfaBit/devops-master-class/docker/docker_notes.md

 # Course Docker Notes

+This Readme takes note from the in28Minutes [DevOps for Beginners](https://www.udemy.com/course/devops-with-docker-kubernetes-and-azure-devops) course from udemy.
+The topic is **Section 2** `Start DevOps with Docker`

+The project is forked from the github repo [devops-master-class](https://github.com/in28minutes/devops-master-class)

+## Introduction

 Docker is a software for isolating applications with container virtualization.
 Docker Container run by default inside a bridge network.
 Every container has its own isolated IP address

 ## Docker Advantage